jeremyherbert/simplehdlc/README.md

 To use this library, add `simplehdlc.c` and `simplehdlc_crc32.c` to your build, and add the corresponding header files to your include path.

-The CRC implementation uses a hard-coded 256 byte lookup table, as flash memory is generally more abundant than RAM in embedded systems.
+The CRC implementation uses a hard-coded 1024 byte lookup table (256 entries, 4 bytes each), as flash memory is generally more abundant than RAM in embedded systems.
 If you are really struggling with flash size in your application, this can be replaced with a just-in-time computed version.